sahithyandev/s3/src/content/docs/database-systems/sql/02-commands.md

 Conventionally, used in capitalized forms.

+SQL commands can be categorized into DDL and DML features.
+Results of DML commands are relations.

 ## CREATE

 The `CREATE` statement is used to create database objects like tables, views, functions, procedures, user-defined types, and triggers.
 Feature of DDL.